top of page

 The effect of which will reduce the head of water available to the turbine and impose a back pressure on its discharge.

-Combined the 'back-up' phenonium will rapidly cause ECS to stop generation.
+Combined the 'back-up' phenomenon will rapidly cause ECS to stall and cease generation.

 ECS addresses this problem by utilising two 'back-up' tanks operated on a batch timing system, continuously alternating to prevent the diluted media in the down-coming column from rising and re-balancing.